wkeeling/selenium-wire/README.rst

 Bot Detection
 ~~~~~~~~~~~~~

 Selenium Wire will automatically integrate itself with `undetected-chromedriver`_ if it finds it in your environment.
-This library will transparently modify ChromeDriver to prevent it from triggering anti-bot mechanisms.
+This library will transparently modify ChromeDriver to prevent it from triggering anti-bot measures on websites.

 .. _`undetected-chromedriver`: https://github.com/ultrafunkamsterdam/undetected-chromedriver